CURRENT MDP STUDENTS

 NOTE: This process is for MDP industry sponsored teams only.
 If you are on a research team or a student organization, follow your individual team’s process for purchasing items.

-Purchase requests for project materials or supplies should be done through the MDP.
+Purchase requests for project materials, supplies or services should be made through the MDP Purchasing.
 Student purchases and reimbursement should be done by exception only, and requires pre-approval by the MDP office.
 See the “Reimbursements” tab for more information.

 In order to insure prompt delivery, Direct Purchase requests should be submitted as soon as possible to email@example.com.

 In the subject line of your email please include your team name and the total purchase amount of your request.

 Requests must contain the following information: website link for the item(s) including the item number, part number, item description, item size(s), quantity, etc. For multiple items, please attach an Excel spreadsheet.